Space Marine - Review

 The melee is where Space Marine is at its most satisfying.
 When I'm swinging around the energy warhammer, slamming it into the ground, and sending foes flying through the air from the sheer impact, I'm having a blast.
 It's for this gameplay alone that I hope Relic makes another game like it, because even when I stopped caring about the story and the game was coming to a close, I was still having fun flying around on a jetpack and slamming down on enemies with my hammer.
 While Devil May Cry was satisfying because of its variety and the challenge of learning different combos with weapons for the sake of being cool, Space Marine gets it right in its simplicity just because of the heft of your attacks and the feel of the fight.
 This is further enunciated by the executions you can perform on your enemies, which is crucial to your very survival.

 I mentioned a mechanic unique to the combat of Space Marine earlier and it has to do with melee combat.
 Space marines are not the type to hide behind cover and pick away at their targets from a distance; they get right up in the thick of it.
-So with that in mind, the developers did not include any cover mechanics and made it so that players had to get close with their enemies on a regular basis.
+So with that in mind, the developers did not include any cover mechanics and made it so that players had to get close to their enemies on a regular basis.
 When you are attacked, you have an energy shield to take most of the hits.
 It eventually runs out but recharges over time.
 Before it starts recharging, however, the health of your space marine is at risk.
 If too much damage is taken in this point in time, you die.
 To heal, you must stun an enemy and perform a brutal execution move with whichever melee weapon you have equipped.
 There are no medkits or health items you can pick up.
 The only way to recharge your health is to execute an enemy with a melee attack.
 There's a small variety of animations for each weapon that manage to stay satisfying to the end as you work your way through the campaign.

 Healing magic from the sole of my shoe

 There were some downsides to this mechanic.
 One of which is that you are not invulnerable during these animations, which take a bit longer than you'd want.
-In the specific moments where I desperately needed health and tried to claim some by executing an enemy, there were a few times where I was quickly surrounded and killed before the healing powers of a curb stomp took effect.
+In the specific moments where I desperately needed health and tried to claim some by executing an enemy, there were a few times when I was quickly surrounded and killed before the healing powers of a curb stomp took effect.
 It certainly adds some strategy to the gameplay, forcing you to be prudent with your aggression, but it can get frustrating if you need to heal up before the next big skirmish and your AI compatriots, who have been almost useless at killing other enemies, decide to kill your meat medkits before you get a chance.
 Nonetheless, I found these moments to be uncommon and the desperation often added to the excitement.

 The other downside meant that boss fights would be restricted to a particular format.
 You couldn't have a simple one-on-one match that would last longer than a few minutes because if you were to have a fair fight with any chance of healing, you would need some cronies to crush and heal yourself.
-The developers may have forseen this issue and instead of having multiple boss encounters with the same sort of scenario, they only had two boss fights for the whole game.
+The developers may have foreseen this issue and instead of having multiple boss encounters with the same sort of scenario, they only had two boss fights for the whole game.
 This is a bit disappointing, considering what I expected of a game about the space marines, but at least it wasn't overly repetitive.

 Multiplayer